Nicolas14200/VFPM/README.md

 - **domain**: The heart of the application containing the business logic.
 This layer includes entities, use-cases, and interfaces.
 - **infra**: This layer integrates all external tools, independent from the application, such as databases and service providers.
 A mapper for standardizing raw data input is also present.
-- **app**: Acts as a bridge between the core and the adapters.CLI and the implementation of use-cases by the adapters are defined here.
+- **app**: Acts as a bridge between the core and the infra.
+CLI and the implementation of use-cases by the providers/Db are defined here.

 ## 🌍 CLI